What's Dye Migration?

 How do I prevent dye migration?

-Both our Athletic and Waterbased formulas use a proprietary dye migration blocker that prevents the dye from showing through to the heat transfer.
+Both our Athletic and Waterbased formulas use a proprietary dye migration blocker that almost always prevents the dye from showing through to the heat transfer.

 I'm not applying to polyester, but I can still see the shirt color through the transfer.
 What happened?